 We know that noise reduction is as much about personal taste as it is about technology.
 Some people prefer a light touch, while others like a much more processed result.
-You can configure NoNoise AI to use one of three automatic noise-reduction settings-Low, Medium or High-when it first processes an image.
+In Photo RAW's Preferences, you can configure NoNoise AI to use one of three automatic noise-reduction settings-Low, Medium or High-when you click on the NoNoise AI tab (or Both).
 This setting only affects the Luminance slider; the Color slider's default is always set to 100, the Enhance Detail's default setting is 50, and the Sharpening Amount is 20.

-The default Auto setting is High, but you can change it to Medium or Low in Photo RAW's Preferences window; click the General tab, and choose the desired setting in the NoNoise AI Default pop-up.
+The default Auto setting is High, but you can change it to Medium or Low in the General tab of Photo

+RAW's Preferences window; choose the desired setting in the NoNoise AI Default pop-up at the bottom of the window.